steffen-brown/Pacman-FPGA/README.md

 This project seeks to combine hardware (SystemVerilog) for handling critical tasks like VGA display, keyboard input processing, and real-time score updates, with software (C) to manage dynamic game logic, including Pac-Man's movement, ghost behavior, collision detection, and scoring mechanisms.
 The primary objective is to create a fully playable and visually engaging version of Pac-Man that operates seamlessly on an FPGA platform, while also providing real-time feedback through hardware interfaces like HEX displays.

+## Contribution
+This project’s hardware and non-algorithmic software were designed, implemented, and tested by Steffen Brown, including all SystemVerilog modules and C code for memory-mapped communication and hardware–software integration.

 ## Features

 - **Playable Pac-Man Game**: Control Pac-Man using a keyboard.